awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 ## Create an IAM service role \(console\)<a name="sysman-service-role-console"></a>

 Use the following procedure to create a service role for hybrid activation\.
-Please note that this procedure uses the `AmazonSSMManagedInstanceCore` policy for Systems Manager core functionality\.
+This procedure uses the `AmazonSSMManagedInstanceCore` policy for Systems Manager core functionality\.
 Depending on your use case, you might need to add additional policies to your service role for your on\-premises machines to be able to access other capabilities or AWS services\.
 For example, without access to the required AWS managed Amazon Simple Storage Service \(Amazon S3\) buckets, Patch Manager patching operations fail\.

 **To create a service role \(console\)**